asony03/Git-Bot/README.md

 ![Arch Dagram](https://github.ncsu.edu/csc510-fall2019/CSC510-24/blob/master/images/arch_diagram.png)

+### Components

+- **Github** : We are using Guthub's platform to integrate our bot with.
+Bot will read the data using Github API's for issues and comments and process the data accordingly.
+It will create labels in issues and delete the irrelevant issues and notify the admin using emails.

+- **Server** : This is a Node.js server which will listen to the incoming events and perform actions.
+It will communicate with AWS services which will provide the ML functonalities

+- **Database** : This is a MySQL database hosted in AWS, preferably AWS Aurora to store each users comments and their labels, This will help us determine when the user has reached his/her threshold of toxic/in-approprite comments.

+- **ML Services** : We are planning to have 2 instances for performing our tasks.
+One is toxicity detection model, which will be deployed on AWS Sagemaker.
+We will send the comment's text to this and get insights.
+Another one will be a label detection service, preferably using AWS comprehend, which will determine the most suitable label for an issue or a comment.

+- **Email Server** : We will setup email server in our Node.js server as a service which will be used to send emails to the maintainers/ repo admins.

 This is an event-driven architecture as it consists of event producers that generate a stream of events and event consumers that listen for the events.

 <p align="center">